kitasauce/SVG-Logo-Maker/README.md

 ## Usage
 1. Download code from github
 2. Open the teminal in the main folder in an application like VS code
-3. npm init -y to initialize the project
-4. npm install inquirer@8.2.4
+3. npm install inquirer@8.2.4
-5. run node index.js to begin
+4. run node index.js to begin

 Please refer to this video for detailed instructions: